George Bateman – Managing Director, first generation

 The original Brewery was based just by the railway.
 However, in 1880 I decided we had enough money to buy Salem House: a Georgian property about 200 yards away, which had just come on to the market.
 Susannah and I moved in and built a brewery in the coach houses.
 We not only brewed beer but also bottled whisky, rum and gin.
 Susannah also went back to baking bread, which we sold with the beer to supplement our income.

 Susannah was indeed a very good cook.
-On Fair Day, which was held twice a year, the farmers would come to Salem House to pay for the beer that we had supplied their workers during the previous six months.
+On Fair Day, which was held twice a year, the farmers would come to Salem House to pay for the beer that we had supplied for their workers during the previous six months.
 It was very common for this payment not to be in cash, but in meat and potatoes.

 Once payment had been made, we would invite the farmers into our kitchen for a massive feast.
 This tradition continued until 1930.